webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 6: background considerations ===

 * In this demonstration we see the first instance of values that have been deliberately put aside for simultaneous assignment to multiple selectors.
-The absence of <code>border</code> values from these rules is an artifact of the production process, which was conducted in a different order than the presentation of these demonstrations — a point which is discussed in more detail later.
+The absence of <code>border</code> values from these rules is an artifact of the production process, which was conducted in a different order than the presentation of these demonstrations  &mdash;  a point which is discussed in more detail later.
 * As mentioned above, text and font values in form controls do '''not''' get the benefit of the cascade.
 These rules address that issue.
 Consequently, most of the various controls now conform to the desired layout.
 * Because of the behavior of Internet Explorer 6, the balance of the form controls are given a <code>float</code> value of <code>left</code>.
 This value was assigned out of habit informed by (unpleasant) experience, but is not strictly necessary.
 * With the assignment of <code>block</code> values to the text controls, the Safari rendering problem seen in the two previous demonstrations has suddenly been resolved.
 Oddities like these are common when styling forms.